Welcome to All the Pleasures: Notable performances

 The venue of the first performance in 1683 was York Buildings which is regarded as London's first regular concert hall.
 It was built on land previously occupied by York House.

 The piece received its Proms premiere in 1963 when it was conducted by George Malcolm.
 The soloists were Alfred Deller (countertenor), Wilfred Brown (tenor) and John Shirley-Quirk (baritone).

 Publication

 The work appeared in print in 1684, the year after its first performance.
 The publisher was John Playford and the work was printed by his nephew John Playford the Younger.
 John Playford the Elder was at the end of his career and by this stage had handed most of the running of his business near London's Temple Church to his son Henry.

 Eulenberg brought out a miniature score in 1964.
-It was edited by Walter Bergmann, who had played harpsichord on the 1959 recording of the work.
+It was edited by Walter Bergmann, who was also active as a performer of baroque music: he had played harpsichord on the 1959 recording of the work.